- 1 Week trek

 Har Ki Dun trail is truly an year around trek, apart from monsoon season of July/August when it not convenient to trek.
 Every season has something to offer, which is special on its own.

-From 2016 winter, local authorities are not permitting this trail from December to February.
-Entire trail falls under buffer and core region of Govind National Park .
-This is enforced due to the existing corridor of winter migration for wildlife inside the trail.
-At present no permit is given for winter Har Ki Dun trek.
+Note: As of 2019, Forest department is not issuing permit on this trail from December to February.
+Starting from December 2016, this is enforced considering the corridor of winter migration for wildlife overlapping the trail.
+At present no permit is given for winter Har Ki Dun trek from December to February.

-As said above, this trek is still pretty beautiful in permitted seasons.
+As said above, this trek is still pretty beautiful in all the permitted seasons.
 If you are looking for snow, Spring (March/April) is ideal.
 Amount of residual snow depends on the actual snowfall during winter months though you can be sure to get some or ample amount of residual snow in spring.
+See more pictures of snow in 2019 update at the bottom of the page.

 From May onward during the summer time, the valley turns into green, bright and luminous.
 Blue Pine, Deodar (Himalayan Cedar), Kharsu (Oak), Spruce, Silver Fir and Birch trees are lush and glossy green.
 Due to the heat glaciers melt faster and pour more water to the tributaries on Tons river.
 Day time temperatures are warm to pleasant and nights are cooler.
-If you don’t like the cold, this is the season to choose.
+If you don’t like cold atmosphere, certainly this is the season to choose.

-After monsoon is over, in September the valley remains lush green.
+After monsoon is over by end of August, the valley remains lush green throughout September.
 As the fall approaches, slowly the grass turns into pale yellow.
 Maple, Chestnut, Walnut and other deciduous tree species take the autumn leaf foliage.
 The surrounding transformed into spectacular yellow, orange and bronze hue.
+Not only foliage but an early snow fall chance during late autumn is another basis that you choose this season.

-Interior villages, local people and culture during Har Ki Dun trek:
+Interior villages, native people and culture during Har Ki Dun trek:

 Starting in 1980’s some books/reports referred the temple at Osla village as “Duryodhana” temple.
 Even till date on most websites it is portrayed that Mahabharata character Duryodhana is worshipped here.
-The proposition is indeed interesting but this proliferation is not accurate.
-Rather this is Someshwar temple and an adoration of Lord Shiva.
-Till date a festival along with a two week long Mela/fair is organised during monsoon in month of Sawan worshipping the idol/doli.
-This clearly signifies that it is a temple of Lord Shiva.
+The proposition is indeed interesting but this may not be the case.
+This is a Someshwar temple and an adoration of Lord Shiva.
+Till date a festival along with a two week long Mela (a village fair) is organised during monsoon in month of Sawan worshipping the idol/Doli.
+The Doli moves from one village to another, seasonally.

-Note: Also some websites point the trail as the legendary path taken by the Pandavas to the heaven.
-Swargarohini peaks don’t have any connection to Swargarohini glacier, a.k.a Satopanth Tal trek route which starts from Badrinath and far away from this region.
+Also few websites point the trail as the legendary path taken by the Pandavas to the heaven.
+Swargarohini peaks don’t have any connection to Swargarohini glacier, a.k.a Satopanth Swargarohini trek route which starts from Badrinath and far away from this region.

 Summer (May/June): Day time weather remains warm, specially if it is sunny and scorching and can go as high as 25/30°C. Night/early morning temp at Har Ki Dun can be around 10°C to 5°C.